A Brief Autobiography

 In the course of about seven years dedicated to this book, I received some much-appreciated assistance.
 I was selected as a mentor for the Hertog Research Fellowship at Columbia University's School of the Arts, in which an MFA student worked as my research assistant.
 (I also taught a master class in nonfiction creative writing at Columbia).
 For the 2004-5 academic year, I was honored with selection as the first Gilder Lehrman Fellow in American History at the New York Public Library's Dorothy and Lewis B. Cullman Center for Scholars and Writers.
 Though I conducted research at three dozen different libraries and archives, I made the New York Public Library my research home, where I devoted many hours to the New York Central Railroad papers, among other collections.
 After my fellowship ended, I worked across the hall in the NYPL's Allen Room, a study for scholars and writers working on major projects.

-The city of New York was my home for twenty years, from 1986 to 2006.
-I moved more than a dozen times since arriving there, living everywhere from West Harlem during the height of the crack epidemic to Park Slope, Brooklyn.
+The city of New York was my home for twenty years, from 1986 to 2006—my hometown of choice.
+I lived in West Harlem during the height of the crack epidemic; Park Slope, Brooklyn, for seven years; and on the Upper West Side, just off Riverside Drive.
 I was in Brooklyn on September 11, 2001, making revisions to my Jesse James manuscript, when the burning smell of the World Trade Center entered my apartment.
-I last lived just off Riverside Drive on the Upper West Side of Manhattan.

-During my final years in New York, I met my future wife, a native of the California Bay Area.
-At the beginning of the summer of 2006, we moved to California, where we were married on July 3, 2006, at Kirkwood, a spot near Lake Tahoe regularly visited by gold rush migrants.
-In 2007, we moved to San Francisco, where we live in the Baker Beach neighborhood of the historic Presidio national park, overlooking the commercial shipping that enters and leaves the Golden Gate, following the channel once used by Commodore Vanderbilt's steamships.
-And it was in San Francisco, in 2007, that our son Dillon was born and, in 2011, our daughter Sasha.
+In New York I met my future wife, a native of the Bay Area.
+In the summer of 2006 we moved to California, where we were married on July 3, 2006.
+In 2007, we moved to the historic Presidio of San Francisco, a former army base now maintained as part of the national park system.
+It was in San Francisco, in 2007, that our son Dillon was born and, in 2011, our daughter Sasha.
+In 2013 we moved across San Francisco Bay to Berkeley, where we live today.

-Growing up as a country boy and sometimes aimless student, I worked a lot of odd jobs over the years.
-I poured concrete for hog pens; served as a 4-H program assistant; worked on a line at an electroplating plant; served as a janitor in the basement of the American Standard building; made telemarketing cold calls; manned the till at an inner-city liquor store; worked as an office temp; and filled tanks, fixed tires, and changed oil in a gas station.
-In publishing I worked as a copywriter, digesting manuscripts and producing catalog, jacket flap, and advertising copy.
+In my early years, I worked a lot of odd jobs.
+I poured concrete for hog pens; served as a 4-H program assistant; worked on a line at an electroplating plant; served as a janitor in the basement of the American Standard building (where a fancy martini bar would later be built); made telemarketing cold calls; manned the till at an inner-city liquor store; worked as an office temp; and filled tanks and changed oil in a gas station.
+I worked for a decade in publishing writing advertising copy for serious general-interest as well as mass-market books.
 For more than a decade I have been a full-time writer.
 In addition to writing biographies, I have reviewed books for the New York Times Book Review, Salon.com, the Wall Street Journal, San Francisco Chronicle, and Washington Post, among other publications, and have written for the Wall Street Journal, Smithsonian, and The Atlantic online.
 I taught nonfiction creative writing at Columbia University, and served as advisor and interview subject for "Jesse James" and "Grand Central," two films in the PBS documentary series American Experience.
-In April 2011, I was awarded a fellowship by the John Simon Guggenheim Memorial Foundation.
+In 2011, I was awarded a fellowship by the John Simon Guggenheim Memorial Foundation.
+In 2012, I was elected to the Society of American Historians.
+In 2014, I served on the faculty of the World Economic Forum's annual meetings in Davos, Switzerland, and Tianjin, China.

 Karate-Do